tikoflano/Visa-Appointment-Finder/README.md

 You can view the latest log entries with:

 `sqlite3 db.sqlite "SELECT * FROM log ORDER BY id DESC LIMIT 10;"`

+## Running multiple instances

+The `./run.sh` can accept a **FIRST** argument like `--env env.something` that will be used, otherwise it will use `.env`.
+This way you can schedule multiple instances to be running, each one of them with its own credentials and visa process.